-Although dialogue is at a premium in the incredible return of Mad Max, the film's audio is massive in both scope and importance.
+Although the dialogue is at a premium in the incredible return of Mad Max, the film's audio is massive in both scope and importance.
 The truck growls through the desert with the entire score lifting as the War Boys near.
 It's visceral and enveloping.

 We recommend the 4K Blu-ray edition most, considering the incredible video transfer, but all versions have the same aural impact.

 One of Disney's few 4K Blu-ray releases, The Last Jedi has an excellent soundtrack that shows class and subtlety during the lightsaber fight in Snoke's chamber especially.